inverno-io/inverno-examples/inverno-example-http-server-websocket/README.md

 The HTTP server configuration is exposed in the module's configuration `AppConfiguration`.

-The server is also configured to use [epoll][epoll] when available (ie. on Linux platform) for better performance.
+The server is also configured to use [epoll][epoll] when available (i.e. on Linux platform) for better performance.

 ## Running the application